Ohio State routs Clemson in Sugar Bowl, will play Alabama in national title game

 Ohio State advanced to the college football national championship game with a rout of Clemson in the Sugar Bowl and the College Football Playoff semifinal on Friday night, 49-28.
 Ohio State will play Alabama.

-Justin Fields had an epic performance.
-He finished with six touchdown passes in the game.
-He was 22-for-28 with 385 passing yards.
+Buckeyes quaterback Justin Fields had an epic performance.
+He finished with six touchdown passes on 22-for-28 passing for 385 yards.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM